Which city is cheaper, San Diego or Austin?

 Many travelers enjoy the live music and food when visiting the destination of San Diego.
 Hikers are also drawn to this area.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-You'll find live music and food around the eccentric destination of Austin.
+You'll find live music and food around the unconventional destination of Austin.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 San Diego is a great place to explore.
 Don't miss the beaches, as that's what most people do.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.

-Travelers enjoy the food and shopping when visiting the unconventional city of Austin.
+Travelers enjoy the food and shopping when visiting the entrepreneurial city of Austin.
 The length of your ideal trip is an individual decision.
 Five days is plenty of time to see everything, even with extra days to spare.

 It's hard to know how much time to spend in San Diego.
 Don't miss the beaches, as that's what most people do.
 For many, it makes a great getaway for five days.
 Make sure you spend some time hiking while you're in the area.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.